-Cresco elected to adopt the following practical expedients upon adoption of IFRS 16:
+Upon adoption of IFRS 16, the Company elected to adopt the following practical expedients upon adoption of IFRS 16:

 - The existing leases were not reassessed at the initial application date to determine whether or not they are leases under the criteria of IFRS 16.
-Instead, contracts classified as leases under IAS 17 or IFRIC 4 will continue to be accounted for as leases; - Leases for which the lease term ends within 12 months of the date of initial application of the standard were treated as short-term leases and recognized as rent expense within selling, general and administrative ("SG&A") in the statement of operations and comprehensive income/(loss) on a straight-line basis over the lease term; - A single discount rate was applied to a portfolio of leases with similar characteristics.
+Instead, contracts classified as leases under IAS 17 or IFRIC 4 will continue to be accounted for as leases; - Leases for which the lease term ends within 12 months of the date of initial application of the standard were treated as short-term leases and recognized as rent expense within selling, general and administrative ("SG&A") in the Consolidated Statement of Operations and Comprehensive Loss on a straight-line basis over the lease term; - A single discount rate was applied to a portfolio of leases with similar characteristics.

-Cresco elected to adopt the following practical expedient on an ongoing basis:
+On an ongoing basis, the Company elected to adopt the following practical expedient on an ongoing basis:

-• The Company has elected not to recognize ROU assets and liabilities for leases where the total lease term is less than or equal to 12 months.
-The payments for such leases are recognized as rent expense within SG&A in the statement of operations and comprehensive income/(loss) on a straight-line basis over the lease term.
+• The Company has elected not to recognize right-of-use ("ROU") assets and lease liabilities where the total lease term is less than or equal to 12 months.
+The payments for such leases are recognized as rent expense within SG&A in the Consolidated Statement of Operations and Comprehensive Loss on a straight-line basis over the lease term.